The biggest complaint regarding the Amazon Fire TV Stick is the lack of internal storage.

 - Rufus Drive Utility – only needed if you need to format your USB drive

-- Remote ADB Shell App – I show how to install this below.
+- Remote ADB Shell App (Fire OS 6 only) – I show how to install this below.

 Picking A USB Drive

 During this tutorial, I spent many hours testing various USB flash drives that I had laying around.
 I had the best luck with USB 3.0 drives, in particular the SanDisk brand which I link to above.
 Yes, some 2.0 drives worked perfectly fine but some didn’t.